Live your best life: how vitamins and supplements reduce stress

 3. Valerian Root

 It might sound like something from the HBO show Game of Thrones, but valerian is a perennial plant native to Europe.
 It has been used to help with nervousness, anxiety, and sleep disturbances since the second century A.D.
 There is encouraging evidence that supplementing with valerian root can reduce stress.

-Valerian root is well-known for helping with sleep issues, including insomnia.
+Valerian root is well-known for supporting quality sleep..
 This is largely due to its calming, sedative effect.
 The best part?
-It doesn’t have the unpleasant side effects of medications typically used for these symptoms, like grogginess, or lead to dependence.

 Because lack of sleep is a trigger for stress, one of the best things you can do to improve your stress levels is get a good night's rest.
 If valerian root helps, it can be a potent, low side effect tool in your de-stressing arsenal.

 __Bacopa monnieri__ is a perennial herb that has proven stress-reducing benefits.
 It’s been used as part of Indian Ayurvedic medicine for centuries to enhance learning, boost memory, sharpen focus, lower stress, and improve mood.